boltlabs-inc/zeekoe/README.md

 trustworthiness of the authentication between the merchant and customer, this is only intended for use in testing, and cannot be enabled in release builds.

-## Running the `zkchannel` merchant and customer

-The customer authenticates the merchant using a TLS certificate, which must be generated.
-For development and testing purposes, the certificate and private key can be generated using a provided script, which places them in the `./dev` folder:
+For development and testing purposes, however, the certificate and private key can be generated using a provided script, which places them in the `./dev` folder:

 ```bash
 ./dev/generate-certificates
 ```

+## Running the `zkchannel` merchant and customer

 Now, we can run the merchant server.
 If we were to install the `zkchannel` binary, it would look for its `Merchant.toml` configuration file in the idiomatic configuration directory for the current